Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-09-22-Q3-Update.md/Q3-update.md

 path: "/blog/q3-progress-report"
 ---

 Now that the Permissionless Software Foundation is about half way through its first quarter of grants, it’s a good time to present current progress and celebrate our incredible success.
-The PSF community had a greater than 90% participate rate in the last governance round of grant funding.
-Top quality developers answered the call and have been fulfilling bounties.
+The PSF community had a greater than 90% participation rate in the last governance round of grant funding.
+Top quality developers answered the call and have been fulfilling [bounties](https://github.com/Permissionless-Software-Foundation/bounties).
 They have clearly appreciated the incentives the PSF community created for them.
 So far, we have seen success on every front of the Permissionless Software Foundation vision, laid out in [the business plan](https://psfoundation.cash/biz-plan/business-plan).

 The summaries below are condensed for the sake of brevity.
 If they pique your interest, we invite you to [join our Telegram Channel](https://t.me/permissionless_software) and ask for additional information.